Asian shares mixed on US-China tensions, Wall Street gains

 The U.S. economy cratered to its worst quarterly performance on record during the spring, and worries are high that continuing waves of coronavirus infections may halt what had been a budding recovery.

-Over the weekend, the Philippines reported its confirmed caseload had surpassed 100,000, and authorities ordered a renewed lockdown.
-The premier of Australia's Victoria state, Daniel Andrews, said a "state of disaster" had been imposed in the Australian state among sweeping new coronavirus-related restrictions to be imposed across Melbourne and the region from Sunday night.
+Over the weekend, the Philippines reported its confirmed caseload had surpassed 100,000, and authorities ordered a renewed lockdown for the capital Manila and several other areas.
+The premier of Australia's Victoria state, Daniel Andrews, said a "state of disaster" had been imposed in the Australian state, among sweeping new coronavirus-related restrictions to be imposed across Melbourne and the region from Sunday night.

 That included an 8 p.m. to 5 a.m. curfew beginning Sunday night.
 Andrews said the state of disaster proclamation gave police greater power.